What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 3. Chest Recoil: Ensuring the chest wall returns to its original position after each compression.

-4. Compression Fraction: Also known as Chest Compression Fraction (CCF), it quantifies the proportion of time spent on compressions relative to the entire duration of the CPR.
+4. Compression Fraction: Known as Chest Compression Fraction (CCF), it quantifies the proportion of time spent on compressions relative to the entire duration of the CPR.

 5. Pauses and Interruptions: The device identifies any breaks in the compression cycle, which are detrimental to effective CPR.